justarrived/just_match_api/CONTRIBUTING.md

 ## Pull requests

+In [docs/README.md](docs/README.md) you'll find how the app is put together.

 Good pull requests—patches, improvements, new features—are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.